The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: True and sequential decay of H

 To make the above considerations quantitative, the $^{3}$H energy distributions of Figs.\ \ref{fig:epsdis-3h-final} (a,b) were used in MC simulations, which allowed us to take into account the bias of our experimental setup.
 The resulting distributions are shown in Figs.\ \ref{fig:epsdis-3h-final} (c,d), and the numerical information about the $^{3}$H energy distributions is provided in Table \ref{tab:3h-distr}.

-The experimental energy distributions for the $^{3}$H fragment in the $^{6}$H c.m.\ system are shown in Fig.\ \ref{fig:epsdis-3h-final} (e,f) for the $^{4}$He-$^{3}$H and $^{4}$He-$^{3}$H-$n$ coincidence events.
-These distributions in the $\{3.5,5.5\}$ and $\{5.5,7.5\}$ MeV $E_T$ energy ranges are consistent with each other within the available statistics.
-It can be understood from Fig.\ \ref{fig:epsdis-3h-final} and Table \ref{tab:3h-distr} that the preferable interpretation of the data suggests the extremely correlated emission of two neutrons from the $^{5}$H(g.s.) intermediate system.
+The experimental energy distributions for the $^{3}$H fragment in the $^{6}$H c.m.\ system for the $^{4}$He-$^{3}$H and $^{4}$He-$^{3}$H-$n$ coincidence events are shown in Fig.\ \ref{fig:epsdis-3h-final} (e,f).
+These distributions are consistent with each other within the available statistics in the energy ranges $E_T=3.5-5.5$ MeV and $E_T=5.5-7.5$ MeV.
+One may conclude from Fig.\ \ref{fig:epsdis-3h-final} and Table \ref{tab:3h-distr} that the preferable interpretation of the data suggests the extremely correlated emission of two neutrons from the $^{5}$H(g.s.) intermediate system.